Farouk-Echaref/Software_Architecture/1_software_archi_princple/readme.md

 ![alt text](microservices3.png)

 - when an app is designed with microservices, different teams can work separatly and indefrently on different microservices, theoratically teams could use different programming languages and deploy their microservices to different infrastructre, however, for cost reduction, operational optimization, efficiency improvement, we limit our team choices to a set of approved tools, infra providers (clouds), programming languages.
+- deploy in this screenshot is done via CI/CD.

 - to manage the complexity of the highly distributed microservices, we have solutions like containerazition, container orchestration, pipeline automation for CI/CD, asynchronous messaging for message brokers and queus (kafka), performance monitoring (prometheues) to track microservice performance, logging and audit tools that helps track everyhting within the system(datadog).